xenhim/eosc-pool/README.md

     // Gas amount and price for payout tx (advanced users only) "gas": "21000",
     "gasPrice": "50000000000",
     // The minimum distribution of mining reward.
-It is 1 CLO now.
+It is 1 EOSC now.
     "threshold": 1000000000,
     // Perform BGSAVE on Redis after successful payouts session "bgsave": false